-- 1. The election of four Class II directors to serve until the 2015 Annual Meeting of Stockholders: Mike R. Bowlin, Philip J. Burguieres, Edward J. Mooney and James M. Ringler (see page 10); - 2.
-The ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012 (see page 66); - 3.
-An advisory vote to approve the Company's 2011 executive compensation program (see page 68); - 4.
-The consideration of a proposal to amend the Company's Certificate of Incorporation to provide for the annual election of all directors (see page 70); and - 5.
-The transaction of any other business that may properly come before the meeting.
+- 1. The election of three directors to serve for a one-year term: Eleazar de Carvalho Filho, Claire S. Farley and Joseph H. Netherland; - The ratification of the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2013; - 3.
+An advisory vote to approve our 2012 executive compensation; - 4.
+The reapproval of the material terms of the performance goals under our Incentive Plan; - 5.
+The consideration of a stockholder proposal concerning accelerated vesting of senior executive equity awards upon a change in control; and - 6.
+The transaction of any other business that may properly come before the Annual Meeting.